Mỹ Đình National Stadium

-The Mỹ Đình National Stadium (Sân vận động Quốc gia Mỹ Đình) is a multi-use stadium in Nam Từ Liêm, Hanoi (Vietnam).
-It has a capacity of 40,192 seats and is the centerpiece of Vietnam's National Sports Complex.
+The Mỹ Đình National Stadium (Sân vận động Quốc gia Mỹ Đình) is a multi-purpose stadium in Từ Liêm Ward, Hanoi, Vietnam.
+It has a capacity of 40,192 seats and is the centerpiece of Vietnam's National Sports Complex (Khu liên hợp Thể thao Quốc gia Mỹ Đình).
 It was officially opened in September 2003 and was the main venue for the Southeast Asian Games later that year, hosting the opening and closing ceremony as well as the men's football and athletics events.

-The stadium is home to the Vietnam national football team, and hosts its home international friendly matches.
-It was also home to Thể Công.
+The stadium is home to the Vietnam national football team, and hosts its home international matches.

 Located 10 kilometres north-west of central Hanoi, the 40,192-seat stadium is the second biggest in the country in terms of capacity and was built at a cost of US$53 million.
 Arched roofs cover the grandstands on the east and west sides of the arena, providing shelter for half of the seats.
 The area provides training facilities for the teams with two football training grounds located next to the stadium.

-From 2021 onwards, the stadium has attracted complaints, especially about the state of the pitch, starting with its hosting of the Vietnam - Australia match in the third AFC qualification round of the 2022 World Cup.
-It has since come under more scrutiny when hosting Borussia Dortmund in an international friendly where the goal post was embarrassingly broken mid-game and South East Asian teams in the 2022 AFF Championship.
+Since 2021, the stadium has attracted complaints mainly about the quality of the pitch, starting with its hosting of the Vietnam–Australia match in the third AFC qualification round of the 2022 FIFA World Cup.
+It has since come under further scrutiny after hosting Borussia Dortmund in an international friendly, of which the goalpost was broken mid-game, and Southeast Asian teams in the 2022 AFF Championship.
+The delay in the renovation of Mỹ Đình Stadium, despite the huge funding provided by the Vietnamese government, has led to several allegations of corruption and lack of financial transparency on the part of the Stadium Management Board.

 History

 Ideas for a new national stadium in Vietnam were marked up in 1998 as the government conducted a prefeasibility study for a national sports complex.
 In July 2000, Vietnamese Prime Minister Phan Văn Khải approved a project of a stadium at the heart of Vietnam's National Sports Complex in preparation for hosting the 2003 Southeast Asian Games.
 Four firms, namely Hanoi International Group (HISG - China), Philipp Holzmann (Germany), Bouygues (France), and Lemna-Keystone (United States), participated in the bidding of the stadium's construction.
 The process was controversial due to violations of technical and financial requirements in HISG and Holzmann's bids, corruption allegations involving a French donation, and the intransparency in the panel's decision making.
 In the end, HISG won the bid and signed a commitment contract on August 14, 2001.

 Construction on the stadium started in 2002.
-During the developmental phase, the stadium was referred to as Sân vận động Trung tâm ("central stadium").
+During the development phase, the stadium was referred to as Sân vận động Trung tâm ("central stadium").
 The stadium was architecturally complete in June 2003.
 In August 2003, the stadium was officially named Mỹ Đình National Stadium, taking after the name of the commune area the stadium is located within.
 It was inaugurated on September 2, 2003, to coincide with Vietnam's National Day.